 After moving to Mt Pleasant Michigan, Julie taught Intro to Biology at Mid-Michigan College and Intro to Teaching at Central Michigan University (CMU).
 Additionally, Julie spent a few years working as a Science Instructional Coach with teacher education grants through CMU.
 Four years ago, the College of Education and Human Services hired Julie as Program Coordinator for the Center for Excellence in STEM Education.
 In her current role she is responsible for the day to day operations of the Center and work with the STEM Education Scholar program which serves undergraduate teacher education candidates with an interest in math or science education.

 Amanda Cornwell currently works as Program Facilitator for the Center for Excellence in STEM Education at Central Michigan University (CMU).
 She spent 13 years teaching a combination of elementary and middle school English, and integrated technology into her classroom whenver possible.
-Amanda holds a bachelor's degree in English and speech communications from Albion College and a master's degree in education from Aquinas College, and is pursuing a terminal degree in educational technology from Central Michigan University.
+Amanda holds a bachelor's degree in English and speech communications from Albion College, a master's degree in education from Aquinas College, and is pursuing a terminal degree in educational technology from Central Michigan University.

 Amanda's family moved to the central Michigan area two years ago and her husband also works within the field of education as a secondary principal for Baldwin Community Schools.
 After settling her family into their new home, schools, and routine after a move to the area, Amanda began working at CMU in February 2018 with the primary goal being to design and deliver STEM programs at schools, libraries, and community centers throughout the Great Lakes Bay Region.
 As someone appreciative of new experiences, she is excited by potential opportunities available within this role!